Pulmonaria officinalis: Distribution

 This native species is perhaps the most widespread plant in Europe.
 It is distributed west in the Ardennes up to the Netherlands, Denmark and southern Sweden.
 It is missing in Norway and it is only naturalized in the British Isles.
 It reaches central Russia and the Caucasus and it occurs in the Balkans and in northern to central Italy.

 Habitat

-Pulmonaria officinalis is an understorey species.
+Pulmonaria officinalis is an understory species.
 It grows in deciduous and beech mixed forests from the lowlands to the mountains.
 It prefers fresh and shady areas, nutrient-rich and mostly calcareous, stony or pure clay loam soils, at an altitude of 0–1,500 m above sea level.
 As a spring geophyte it starts its vegetative period before full foliation of the tree storey.
 During this time, it is exposed to high solar radiation, which presents a potential danger for the plant.
 After leaf out, the amount of solar radiation decreases.
 The plant is adapted to changing conditions with efficient protective and repair mechanisms (morphological characteristics of leaves, epidermal structure, UV-B absorbing substances).
 After foliation, the amount of photosynthetic pigments in plant leaves slightly increases due to less sunlight available.
 On the contrary, the UV-B absorbing substances (flavonoids and anthocyanins) are significantly reduced after foliation.